 I’ve just wrapped up my 10th online experiment this week, so here’s 10 hard-earned lessons from the past year.

-For one experiment, our team wanted to measure the impact of changing the experience of some online shopping websites for a particular segment of users.
-I rather quickly decided that we would randomly assign each session to test or control, and measure the impact on conversion (purchase) rates.
+After launching our multi-currency functionality, our team wanted to measure the impact of our feature on the user experience, so we decided to run an experiment.
+I quickly decided that we randomly assign each session to test or control, and measure the impact on conversion (purchase) rates.
 We had a nicely modelled dataset at the session grain that was widely used for analyzing conversion rates, and consequently, the decision to randomize by session seemed obvious.

-When you map out this setup, it would look something like you see below.
+When you map out this setup, it looks something like the image below.
 Each session comes from some user, and we randomly assign their session to an experience.
 Our sessions are evenly split 50/50.

 However, if you look a little closer, this setup could result in some users getting exposed to both experiences.
 It’s not uncommon for a user to have multiple sessions on a single store before they make a purchase.

-If we look at our user Terry, it’s not unrealistic to think that the “Version B” experience they had in Session 2 influenced their decision to eventually make a purchase in Session 3, which would get attributed to the “Version A” experience.
+If we look at our user Terry below, it’s not unrealistic to think that the “Version B” experience they had in Session 2 influenced their decision to eventually make a purchase in Session 3, which would get attributed to the “Version A” experience.

-This led me to my first very valuable lesson, which is to 💡think carefully when choosing your randomization unit.
-Randomization units should be independent, and if they are not, you may not be measuring the true effect of your change.
-Another factor in choosing your randomization unit can come from the desired user experience.
-You can imagine that it would be confusing for some users if something significant was visibly different each time they came to a website.1
+This led me to my first very valuable lesson that is to 💡think carefully when choosing your randomization unit.
+Randomization units should be independent, and if they aren’t, you may not be measuring the true effect of your change.
+Another factor in choosing your randomization unit comes from the desired user experience.
+You can imagine that it’s confusing for some users if something significant was visibly different each time they came to a website.1

-With 👆in mind, we decided to switch to user level randomization for the experiment, while keeping the session conversion rate as our primary success metric since it was already modelled and there was a high degree of familarity with the metric internally.
+With the above tip in mind, we decided to switch to user level randomization for the experiment, while keeping the session conversion rate as our primary success metric since it was already modelled and there was a high degree of familiarity with the metric internally.

 However, after doing some reading I discovered that having a randomization unit (user) that is different than your analysis unit (session) could lead to issues.
 In particular, there were some articles2 claiming that this could result in a higher rate of false positives.
-One of them showed this plot:
+One of them showed a plot like this: